-The groups are small and the hosts are warm and welcoming.
+The horseback riding groups are small, and the hosts are warm and welcoming.
 Authentic food and wine in the comfortable traditional farmhouse, will make you feel at home in this part of rural France.
 Enjoy a gourmet restaurant visit on one evening and a regional wine tasting on another.

-There is also the option to book more riding on site if wished.
+There is also the option to book more horseback riding on site if wished.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.